 Of course, this discussion about nature, wildlife and specifically wolves was a preview to our very first European safari in the Central Apennines later that day.

-Listen to our full podcast interview with Umberto and Daniela here and watch the video:
+Listen to our full Sustainable Jungle Podcast interview with Umberto and Daniela here.

 When we think of a safari, we typically think of open top Land Rovers, khaki pants and African plains scattered with lion king characters and acacia trees.
 What we don’t think of is trekking up a mountain in snowshoes looking for the elusive wolf.